What is employee engagement?

 Other studies have shown that organizational happiness and engagement are associated with, among other things:

-In short; plenty of reasons to work on work happiness and engagement!
+So plenty of reasons to make work happiness and engagement meaningful within your organization!

 Roadmap to Happiness & Engagement